DestinE-Climate-DT/AQUA/docs/sphinx/source/aqua-analysis.rst

     Additional ocean source to use for diagnostics accepting it (currently only ECmean).

+.. option:: --realization <realization>

+    The realization to use.
+If not specified or set to ``None``, no realization argument will be passed to the diagnostics.

 .. option:: --config <config>

     The config file to use.